Chinese golfer Yin Ruoning aims to add another Major to her resume in 2026

 Hope and greatness can also describe the world No. 8’s rise as a golfer.

-Since joining the LPGA Tour in 2022, she has captured five titles, including the 2023 Women’s PGA Championship.
+Since joining the LPGA Tour in 2022, the 23-year-old has captured five titles, including the 2023 Women’s PGA Championship.

-She has already had decent showings in 2026, placing tied-17th and tied-15th at the Hilton Grand Vacations Tournament of Champions and Honda LPGA Thailand respectively.
+She has already had decent showings in 2026, placing tied-17th and tied-15th at the Tournament of Champions and Honda LPGA Thailand respectively.

 Asked whether a Major is on her radar in 2026, she said: “Absolutely.
 Any Major is fine.”